 Spiritual growth is an experience we all go through once we have experienced the spiritual awakening process.
-As we begin to awaken to the truth of who we are, we develop a connection to our authentic essence, higher nature or Soul.
+As we begin to awaken to the truth of who we are, we develop a connection to our authentic essence, higher nature, or Soul.

-As we progressively advance on our paths, our spiritual essence begins to blossom like a luminous flower deep in our heart.
+As we progressively advance on our paths, our spiritual essence begins to blossom like a luminous flower deep in our hearts.
 And the more we clear away the dead, gnarled and overgrown beliefs, perspectives, and emotional baggage within us, the more clearly we feel our divine essence.
 When we maintain our inner garden, we feel more and more love, wisdom, peace, and wholeness as our True Nature is revealed slowly to us.

 Yet, like any garden, our metaphorical inner landscapes can be consumed by weeds, plagues, and forms of pollution that strangle anything beautiful we have been nurturing.
 Sometimes, we even sabotage the growth occurring within us ourselves, without knowing it.

 Spiritual growth is the process of awakening to your true nature, purpose, and potential.
 When you undergo spiritual growth you experience an expansion in awareness and insight, also known as higher consciousness.

 All spiritual growth has one objective: to help you embody your Soul, Higher Self, or Atman.
 Once you are able to unite with your Soul, you will experience what is understood as enlightenment, “heaven,” Oneness, or moksha.

 This isn’t a journey about becoming something.
 This is about unbecoming who we are not. – Adyashanti, The End of Your World